 As a business you have the choice to hire independent contractors.
 Independent contractors are individuals that work for your business similar to employees, however the key difference is that an independent contractor has more control over the means of accomplishing their job.
 As an employer you can still control the performance of the work, but you cannot control the specific details regarding how the work will be executed.
 Independent contractors are essentially self-employed individuals.
 A company does not have to withhold federal, state, and local taxes from payment.
 Instead, the independent contractor is responsible for satisfying all tax obligations.

 Some employers rather hire independent contractors because of the reduced costs in payroll and taxes.
 However, an employer must be certain that the worker that is classifying as an independent contractor is truly an independent contractor.

-Ten Factors for Determining if a Worker is an Independent Contractor:
+What are the Factors Determining if a Worker is an Independent Contractor?

 Restatement Second of Agency, section 220, outlines ten factors that the court considers in determining whether the worker is classified as an independent contractor and not an employee.